edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 The `ENCODING` clause is valid only for append-optimized, column-oriented tables.

-When you add a column to an append-optimized, column-oriented table, Cloudberry Database sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.
+When you add a column to an append-optimized, column-oriented table, Apache Cloudberry sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.

 1. The compression parameter setting specified in the `ALTER TABLE` command `ENCODING` clause.
 2. The table's data compression setting specified in the `WITH` clause when the table was created.